-GMAT Syllabus 2017: Graduate Management Admission Council (GMAC) designs the GMAT 2017 syllabus which consists of a wide range of topics covered under four sections.
-The four sections of GMAT are: Analytical Writing Assessment, Integrated Reasoning, Quantitative and Verbal.
-The GMAT exam duration is three and 7 minutes (excluding the breaks/tutorials); three hours and thirty minutes including the two breaks.
-Candidates are allowed two breaks of 10 minutes each between the exams.
-Candidates are scored on a scale of 200–800 in GMAT 2017 exam.
-However, only Verbal and Quantitative GMAT scores impact the total score of 200–800.
-For the analytical writing section, test takers are scaled on a 0–6 range as per the GMAT score 2017 and Integrated reasoning is scaled on a range of 1–8.
-If you are appearing for the GMAT 2017, it is imperative for you to first know about the GMAT syllabus 2017 and exam pattern of GMAT 2018.
+GMAT Syllabus 2018 – GMAC® (Graduate Management Admission Council) prepares the GMAT 2018 syllabus consisting of four broad sections, namely Analytical Writing Assessment (AWA), Integrated Reasoning(IR), Quantitative and Verbal.
+The revised duration of GMAT exam is three and 7 minutes (excluding the breaks/tutorials); three hours and thirty minutes including the two breaks.
+Candidates are allowed two breaks of 10 minutes each between the examination.
+The overall marks are scored on a scale of 200–800 but only Verbal and Quantitative GMAT scores impact the total score of 200–800.
+For the Analytical Writing section, test takers are scaled on a 0–6 range as per the GMAT score 2018 and Integrated Reasoning is scaled on a range between 1–8.
+If a GMAT aspirant is appearing for the computer-adaptive qualifying exam, it is imperative for him/her to be thorough about both the GMAT syllabus 2018 and exam pattern of GMAT 2018.
 In this article, Careers360 imparts information related to the syllabus of GMAT 2018 including the test pattern, section-wise syllabus etc.

 GMAT Test Section